 Reducing Outbound Shipping Costs

-After labor and COGS, logistics is often the largest bucket of costs for ecommerce retailers.
+After labor and the cost of goods sold (COGS), order fufillment logistics is often the largest bucket of costs for ecommerce retailers.
 Within that, outbound shipping can be anywhere from 50%-70% of total costs.
 That’s a lot!
-Therefore, focusing on cost reduction of outbound shipping is one of the best ways to meaningfully improve margins and cash availability.
+Therefore, focusing on thecost reduction of outbound shipping costs is one of the best ways to meaningfully improve margins and cash availability.
 Fortunately, there is a an excellent play to reduce between 1%-2% on average—arbitrage across carriers.

 Outbound shipping costs are mostly influenced by the rates available to you via carriers in which you have a contract.
 Contracts are often non-standard, and will have some combination of volume thresholds, methods, package dimension definitions, and geographical zoning rules.